 The death of a loved one can be devastating to an entire family.
 At Studinski Law, LLC, we have helped clients protect their rights during these difficult times.
-Contact our Wisconsin wrongful death attorneys to discuss your legal options.
+Contact a Wisconsin wrongful death lawyer to discuss your legal options.
 Call us at (715) 343-2850 or use our online form below.

 Wisconsin law allows for a wrongful death lawsuit in cases where a person died as the result of a “wrongful act” by another party.
 These cases are civil suits where the survivors of the deceased sue the person or company who they believe caused the death of their loved one through a wrongful act.
 With a thorough investigation, our skilled Wisconsin wrongful death attorneys will work to show that the other party’s negligence caused the death of your loved one, and that you and your family are entitled to compensation.

 You may wonder if your relationship to the deceased allows for you to file a wrongful death suit.
 Parties who may file a wrongful death lawsuit include:

 Close survivors are naturally considered as candidates for those who can file a wrongful death lawsuit.
 This could include children, the spouse or domestic partner, parents, and potentially others.
 There can be more than one person who can bring a wrongful death claim in a given case.

 What Can Studinski Law Do for You?

 Each year thousands of people in Wisconsin suffer fatal injuries due to the negligence or recklessness of another person or company.
 Those injuries are often caused by falls, poisoning, motor vehicle crashes, and occupational injuries.